PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 There is also the possibility to write an image with a pre-installed CraftbeerPi4 server to your sd-card.
 This image comes with several installed plugins.

-The image can be downloaded from this [link](https://www.slammy.net/homebrewing/2023_12_cbpi4_bookworm_64bit.zip) which is kindly provided by Nicolas Slammy Outrey.
+The image can be downloaded from this [link](https://www.slammy.net/homebrewing/2024_10_Carftbeerpi_4_4_6.zip) which is kindly provided by Nicolas Slammy Outrey.

 {% hint style="warning" %}
 The latest image is now based on bookworm os which requires some changes in the installation process compared to earlier images.
 Please read the installation instructions carefully.
-You will need to use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) if you want to enable WiFi due to changes in bookworm.
+You will need to use an imager software [e.g. Win 32 Disk Imager](https://win32diskimager.org/) to write the image to a SD card.
+Please do not use te Raspi Imager anymore as it will remove some default settings from the pre-configured image.

+Information on how to enable Wifi is described later.
+This MUST be done BEFORE you insert the SD card into your Pi and start it.

 The image is based on Bookworm 64 bit nad has been created on a Pi4.
 You can't run it on Pi hardware that is not capable to run 64 bit OS (e.g. Pi1, Zero 1,...)
 It has also not been tested on a Pi5 as the original image has been explicitly downloaded for a Pi4.
+However, it should be also working on a Pi5
 {% endhint %}

 Current Version:

 ```
-Server Version: 4.3.0.a4
+Server Version: 4.4.6
-UI Version: 0.3.13.a2
+UI Version: 0.3.17.1
 --------------------------------------
  List of active plugins

  Name                            Version    Author                               Homepage                                                     Summary
 ------------------------------  ---------  -----------------------------------  -----------------------------------------------------------  ------------------------------------------------------------------------------
+cbpi4-BLEHydrom                 0.0.8      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-BLEHydrom                 CraftBeerPi4 Plugin for Hydrom and Tilt (BLE connection)
-cbpi4-BM-PID-SmartBoilWithPump  0.1.6      ['Alexander Vollkopf', 'Guy Lev']    https://github.com/avollkopf/cbpi4-BM_PID_SmartBoilWithPump  CraftBeerPi4 PID Kettle Logic Plugin
+cbpi4-BM_PID_SmartBoilWithPump  0.1.7      ['Alexander Vollkopf', 'Guy Lev']    https://github.com/avollkopf/cbpi4-BM_PID_SmartBoilWithPump  CraftBeerPi4 PID Kettle Logic Plugin
 cbpi4-DependentActor            0.0.5      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-DependentActor            CraftBeerPi4 Actor Plugin to create dependencies or conditions on other actors
 cbpi4-Flowmeter                 0.0.6      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-Flowmeter                 CraftBeerPi4 Flowsensor / Step Plugin
 cbpi4-GembirdUSB                0.0.2      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-GembirdUSB                CraftBeerPi4 Plugin for Gembird USB Power Plug
 cbpi4-GroupedActor              0.0.5      Alexander VOllkopf                   https://github.com/avollkopf/cbpi4-GroupedActor              CraftBeerPi Plugin
 cbpi4-GroupedPowerActor         0.0.6      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-GroupedPowerActor         CraftBeerPi4 Plugin to Group Actors
 cbpi4-KettleSensor              0.0.6      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-KettleSensor              CraftBeerPi4 Plugin to add Sensor parameters for your Kettle and Fermenter
-cbpi4-LCDisplay                 0.0.11     Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-LCDisplay                 CraftBeerPi4 LCD Plugin Mod
+cbpi4-LCDisplay                 0.0.13a7   Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-LCDisplay                 CraftBeerPi4 LCD Plugin Mod
 cbpi4-PCF8574-GPIO              0.0.6      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-PCF8574-GPIO              CraftBeerPi4 PCF8574 Actor Plugin
 cbpi4-PIDBoil                   0.0.9      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-PIDBoil                   CraftBeerPi4 PID Kettle Control Plugin
 cbpi4-PIDHerms                  0.0.4      Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-PIDHerms                  CraftBeerPi 4 Kettle Logic Plugin
 cbpi4-PID-AutoTune              0.0.10     Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-PIDAutoTune               CraftBeerPi4 Kettle Logic for PID Auto Tune
 cbpi4-PushOver                  0.0.8      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-PushOver                  CraftBeerPi4 Plugin to forward Notifications to Pushover Push Notifications
 cbpi4-buzzer                    0.0.8      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-buzzer                    CraftBeerPi4 Buzzer Plugin
-cbpi4-hx711-loadcell            0.0.4                                                                                                        CraftBeerPi Plugin
+cbpi4-hx711-loadcell            0.1.0a4    Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-hx711-loadcell            CraftBeerPi 4 Plugin for hx711 loadcell
 cbpi4-iSpindle                  0.0.13     Alexander Vollkopf                   https://github.com/avollkopf/cbpi4-iSpindle                  CraftBeerPi4 iSpindle Sensor Plugin
 cbpi4-pt100x                    0.1.10     Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-pt100x                    CraftBeerPi4 PT100/PT1000 Sensor Plugin
-cbpi4-scd30-CO2-Sensor          0.0.6      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-scd30-co2-sensor          CraftBeerPi4 Plugin for SCD30 based CO2 Sensor
+cbpi4-scd30-CO2-Sensor          0.0.8      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-scd30-co2-sensor          CraftBeerPi4 Plugin for SCD30 based CO2 Sensor
 cbpi4-system                    0.0.9      Alexander Vollkopf                   https://github.com/PiBrewing/cbpi4-system                    CraftBeerPi4 Plugin for system fucntions
+cbpi4_GroupedSensor             0.0.4      A. Vollkopf, B. Helm                 https://github.com/PiBrewing/cbpi4_GroupedSensor             CraftBeerPi4 Sensor Plugin
+cbpi4_compressorActor           0.0.1      Pascal Scholz                        https://github.com/pascal1404/cbpi4_compressorActor          CraftBeerPi Plugin for Compressor actors
-cbpi4gui                        0.3.13a2   Manuel Fritsch / Alexander Vollkopf  https://openbrewing.gitbook.io/craftbeerpi4_support/         CraftBeerPi4 User Interface
+cbpi4gui                        0.3.17.1   Manuel Fritsch / Alexander Vollkopf  https://openbrewing.gitbook.io/craftbeerpi4_support/         CraftBeerPi4 User Interface

 ```

 You can install further plugins as described in [this part](plugin-installation.md).
-But you can and should also deactivate plugins that you don't require.&#x20;
+But you can and should also deactivate plugins that you don't require.

 #### The images has the following properties:

 * Based on Raspian full 64 bit (bookworm)
+* After some Time, the Pi will shut down and you need to remove the power and re-power the Pi.
-* Image will expand on first boot to size of sd card (Please be aware, that the system wil start several times until it is up and running.
+* Image will expand to size of sd card (Please be aware, that the system wil start several times until it is up and running.
 This will take a couple of minutes)
 * Server will autostart after boot.
-* Wifi and Bluetooth are working.
+* Wifi and Bluetooth are working (Please follow details below).
 * SSH is enabled.
 * Onewire support is enabled.
 * I2C support is enabled.